tim-minter/wordpress-on-ibm-cloud/README.md

 ```
 helm install --set service.type=ClusterIP --set ingress.enabled=true --set ingress.certManager=true --set ingress.annotations."kubernetes\.io/ingress\.class"=nginx --set ingress.annotations."cert-manager\.io/cluster-issuer"=letsencrypt-prod --set ingress.hostname=YOURDOMAIN --set ingress.extraTls[0].hosts[0]=YOURDOMAIN --set ingress.extraTls[0].secretName=wordpress.local-tls --set global.storageClass=ibmc-block-gold wordpress bitnami/wordpress
 ```
+Note: Stuffed up your installation and can't log on etc?
+Just issue ```helm uninstall wordpress```, delete the Persistant Volume Claim for the mariadb and then issue the comand above again.... that's it!

 14. Here we leave the Bitnami documentation.
 If your DNS update has taken effect, you should be able to connect to your wordpress instance via your domain name now.
 You'll notice you have a secure connection.
 15. The cert-manager will go off to the Let's Encrypt service and generate SSL certificates for you and then manage them for you!
 If your DNS update hasn't taken effect yet, cert-manager can't go and make that request and you'll see an extra pod running in your Kubernetes dashboard until it can go and do this.